bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + Once you do that enough, you pine for copyleft.

 + Cooption will hopefully stop working.
-     + &hellip; but that may take a generation.

 + But that may take a generation, meanwhile &hellip;